H4NM/PythonProjects/README.md

 # Python Projects
-Contains all sorts of projects, mainly related to information security.
+Contains all sorts of projects.
 Coding for fun and to develop my own skills.

 ### IntruderSnapper.py